DanielsLuz/record-to-slack/README.md

 ### Demo
-The app is hosted on heroku, you can check it at: https://record-to-slack.herokuapp.com/login You just need permission on your workspace to add a bot.
+The app is hosted on heroku, you can check it at: https://record-to-slack.herokuapp.com/login

 ### Usage notes
 The application's usage is pretty straight forward.
 Just login and add the app to your workspace, and you can start sending recordings to every channel the bot is invited to.